-Throughout the operational phase at Ranger, a fit-for-purpose cultural heritage management system (CHMS) was developed to promote the protection of cultural and historic heritage on the RPA.
 In 2006, ERA and GAC (on behalf of the Mirarr Traditional Owners) developed a protocol for cultural heritage management on the RPA.
+Further work is proposed to improve the Cultural Heritage Management System for closure and rehabilitation.

-The RPA has undergone extensive cultural heritage investigation since 2006 with approximately 75 per cent of the lease area subject to systematic pedestrian survey.
-A total of 112 cultural heritage sites have been recorded, with approximately 75 background artefact scatters also recorded.
+The RPA has undergone extensive cultural heritage investigation since 2006 with approximately 75% of the lease area subject to systematic pedestrian survey.
+A total of 123 cultural heritage sites have been recorded on the RPA, with approximately 70 background artefact scatters also recorded.